NelsonPython/Connect_IoT_Device_to_I3/README.md

-# Connecting an IoT device to the I3 Data Marketplace - under review
+# Connecting an IoT device to the I3 Data Marketplace

+BEING REVISED

 <b>This tutorial is for developers who have an IoT device or want to build an IoT device so they can participate in the I3 Marketplace.</b>  The I3 Marketplace is like an online store that sells "topics".
 Here's a screen capture of the City of Los Angeles prototype.